Church Times

 The Church Times is an independent Anglican weekly newspaper based in London and published in the United Kingdom on Fridays.

+Its offices are based in London.
+The printed paper is published in the UK on Fridays.

+Sarah Meyrick was appointed Editor in September 2024, succeeding Paul Handley, editor since 1995.
+In January 2025, the Church Times was redesigned under her headship, returning news to the front page and introducing new faith content, an expanded comment section, a monthly theology series, and podcast reviews.

 History

 The Church Times was founded on 7 February 1863 by George Josiah Palmer, a printer.
-It fought for the Anglo-Catholic cause in the Church of England at a time when priests were being harried and imprisoned over such matters as lighting candles on altars and wearing vestments, which brought them into conflict with the Public Worship Regulation Act 1874, intended to "put down" ritualism in the Church of England.
-The paper defended the spiritual independence of the Church of England in spite of the Church's Established status.
-Many of the ceremonial and doctrinal matters that the paper championed are now accepted as part of mainstream Anglicanism.
+It fought for the Anglo-Catholic and high church cause in the Church of England at a time when priests were being harried and imprisoned over such matters as lighting candles on altars and wearing vestments, which brought them into conflict with the Public Worship Regulation Act 1874, intended to "put down" ritualism in the Church of England.
+The paper defended the spiritual independence of the Church of England in spite of the Church's Established status; many of the ceremonial and doctrinal matters that the paper championed are now accepted as part of mainstream Anglicanism.
+Its views were opposed by the Church of England Newspaper, which supported evangelical and low church positions.

+It was previously (mainly among Anglo-Catholics in the 1970s and 1980s) nicknamed "Jezebel's Trumpet" (alluding to Jezebel, the wife of King Ahab of Israel in II Kings).

-Since the mid-1950s, the paper's sympathies have broadened, embracing the principle of diversity of practice in the worldwide Anglican Communion, and looking more favourably on other Christian denominations.
-The paper carries more editorial and advertising than any of its main rivals for an Anglican readership.
+The paper's sympathies have broadened since the mid-1950s, embracing the principle of diversity of practice in the worldwide Anglican Communion, and looking more favourably on other Christian denominations.

 The paper has always been independent of the church hierarchy.
 From its foundation until 1989 it was owned by the Palmer family, ending with Bernard Palmer, who combined the tasks of owner and editor for the final 20 years.
 He sold it to the charity Hymns Ancient and Modern, then chaired by Henry Chadwick.

-Throughout its life, it has scrutinised the actions of the church hierarchy, besides covering the work of the parishes.
-It has provided extensive coverage of meetings of the Church of England's central bodies, including the Convocations, the Church Assembly, and the General Synod.
+Throughout its life, it has scrutinised the actions of the church hierarchy, as well as covering the work of the parishes.
+It has provided coverage of meetings of the Church of England's central bodies, including the Archbishops’ Council and the General Synod.
 Its published annual Indexes have always described it as an "ecclesiastical and general" newspaper, and it has always included world events in its coverage.
-Much of its space has always been given over to serious book reviews, and, more recently, coverage of the arts.
+This includes book reviews, coverage of the arts, and more recently, TV, radio, and podcasts.

 The paper's regular columnists include Paul Vallely, the former associate editor of The Independent, the poet and priest Malcolm Guite, and the priest and broadcaster Angela Tilby.
 Giles Fraser, the priest and media commentator, was a regular columnist from 2004 to 2013.
 The author Ronald Blythe wrote the "Word from Wormingford" column from 1993 to 2017.
 Edward Heath was the paper's news editor from February 1948 to September 1949.

-It has been nicknamed (mainly among Anglo-Catholics since the 1970s or 80s) "Jezebel's Trumpet" (alluding to Jezebel the wife of King Ahab of Israel; II Kings).
+From 1951 to 2019, the paper hosted an inter-diocesan cricket competition, the Church Times Cricket Cup.